grocerycrud/documentation/3.x/getting_started/grocery-crud-enterprise-laravel-installation.md

 9. [Let's refactor our Controller](#lets-refactor-our-controller)
 10. [Celebrate 🎉](#celebrate)

-This is a full tutorial of a suggested way to install Grocery CRUD Enterprise to your already existing project with Laravel version 10
+This is a full tutorial of a suggested way to install Grocery CRUD Enterprise to your already existing project with Laravel.

 > Instead of relying solely on this tutorial, we'd like to draw your attention to the availability of
 > a <a href="/users/enterprise-version-wizard" target="_blank">helpful wizard</a> specially designed to streamline